ethack/tht/docs/how-to/ips-and-sets.md

 ## Challenge 1

 Extract source IP addresses from SSL and HTTP.
-These are IP addresses making HTTP and SSL/TLS requests web servers.
+These are IP addresses making HTTP and SSL/TLS requests to web servers.

 Answer the following questions:
 - How many IPs made both types of connections?